CheckPointSW/terraform-provider-checkpoint/website/docs/r/checkpoint_management_cme_accounts_azure.html.markdown

 ## Limitations

-`client_secret` attribute can be updated only through the created resources in terraform.
+`client_secret` attribute can be managed only through the created resources in terraform.